awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `describeAuditFinding(input:completion:)`

 Gets information about a single audit finding.
 Properties include the reason for noncompliance, the severity of the issue, and the start time when the audit that returned the finding.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DescribeAuditFinding action.
+Requires permission to access the [DescribeAuditFinding](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func describeAuditFinding(input: DescribeAuditFindingInput, completion: @escaping (ClientRuntime.SdkResult<DescribeAuditFindingOutputResponse, DescribeAuditFindingOutputError>) -> Void)